Marzogh/GPS-Locked-Treasure-Box/README.md

 * I2C backpack for LCD                  -       $3
 * Wood entomological posting box        -       $10

-For power use on of the following options:
+For power source, use on of the following options:
 ######Option 1
 * 2200mAh USB powerbank                 -       $20